2019 World Juniors: Canada Shifts Focus to Switzerland

 “It was crazy and one of the coolest moments ever,” Frost repeated as he worked his way down the media gauntlet to a series of similar questions.
 “I don’t think you ever expect something like that.
 It’s pretty special.”

-And in another first of sorts, goaltender Michael DiPietro — who stopped a third-period penalty shot to preserve his 14-save shutout — told a postgame scrum that he had “never been a part of a game where I’ve made as many saves as we had goals.”
+And in another first of sorts, goaltender Michael DiPietro — who stopped a third-period penalty shot to preserve his 14-save shutout — told a postgame scrum that he had “never been part of a game where I’ve made as many saves as we had goals.”

 Running Up the Score